dotnet/designs/accepted/2023/feature-switch-attributes.md

 We'll say that a "feature switch property" is also necessarily a "feature guard property" for its defining feature, but not all "feature guard properties" are "feature switch properties".

 A "feature switch property" may also be a "feature guard property" for a feature _other than_ the defining feature.
 For example, we introduced the feature switch property `StartupHookProvider.IsSupported`, which is defined by the feature switch named `"System.StartupHookProvider.IsSupported"`, but additionally serves as a guard for code in the implementation that has `RequiresUnreferencedCodeAttribute`.
-Startup hook support is disabled whenever we trim out unreferenced code, but may alse be disabled independently by the feature switch.
+Startup hook support is disabled whenever we trim out unreferenced code, but may also be disabled independently by the feature switch.

 Similarly, one could imagine introducing a feature switch for `IsDynamicCodeCompiled`.